f9ld2/learning_php_mysql_javascript_with_jquery_css_html5/index.md

     <span>All of this takes place quietly in the background and makes for a comfortable and</span>
     <span>seamless user experience.
 Without Ajax, the entire form would have to be submitted</span>
     <span>to the server, which would then send back HTML, highlighting any mistakes.
 It</span>
-    <span>would be a workable solution, but nowhere near as tidy or pleasurable as on-the-fly</span>
+    <span>would be a workable solution, but nowhere near as tidy or pleasurable as on the fly</span>
     <span>form-field processing.</span>
     <span>Ajax can be used for a lot more than simple input verification and processing,</span>
     <span>though; we&rsquo;ll explore many additional things that you can do with it in the Ajax chap‐</span>